WebView-CG/charter/charter.md

 ## Deliverables

 ### Non-Normative Reports

+The group intends to deliver a draft of the following report in time for [TPAC 2022](https://www.w3.org/wiki/TPAC/2022):

 * WebView use cases and limitations: a document describing the type of use WebViews fulfill and the challenges they create in distributing content and applications built on top of Web technologies.